 Wheel building: Mick Madgett, Diss.

 Frame purchased on eBay, hiding under a rattle-can spray job – under which we found ‘Fred James’ decals.
-We were then advised it had been restored by him may moons ago and that in it’s racing days it had been ridden to a 1-02 ’25’ TT.
+We were then advised it had been restored by Fred James may moons ago and that in it’s racing days it had been ridden to a 1-02 ’25’ TT.
 The V-CC ME helped us verify it was indeed a Saxon Bailey just as we had been looking for, so a good example of the bike used by Stuart Bedingfield for time trials in the late 1930s.
-(25m PB 1:06:00)
+(25m pb 1:06:00)

 Rides: EGCC ‘Ten’ (as part of 3-up team); Lee Valley track.
 V-CC ‘Saxon’ rides.
 YouTube clip (Herne Hill March 2017):